 (See Levey v.
-Dijols, 990 So.
-2d 688 (Fla.
+Dijols, 990 So.2d 688 (Fla.
 4th DCA 2008))

-If a candidate misspells his or her name on the loyalty oath or changes his or her mind about how the name should appear on the ballot after qualifying closes, can the candidate submit something to change the name on the ballot?
+If a candidate misspells their name on the loyalty oath or changes their mind about how the name should appear on the ballot after qualifying closes, can the candidate submit something to change the name on the ballot?

-No. "A candidate's name as it is to appear on the ballot may not be changed after the end of qualifying."
+No. A candidate's name as it is to appear on the ballot may not be changed after the end of qualifying.
 You cannot change the name.

-(See Section 99.061(7)(b), F.S.)
+(See Section 99.061(7)(b), Fla.
+Stat.)

-If the candidate oath is missing an applicable district, group or seat number, is it acceptable for qualifying?
+If the Candidate Oath is missing an applicable district, group or seat number, is it acceptable for qualifying?

-No, the district, group, or seat number, if applicable, is required.
+No. The district, group or seat number, if applicable, is required.

-If the candidate does not provide the county in which he or she is registered to vote on the candidate oath, is the candidate oath acceptable for qualifying?
+If the candidate does not provide the county in which they are registered to vote on the Candidate Oath, is the candidate oath acceptable for qualifying?